Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-where $\op{H}_S$ is the system Hamiltonian, $\op{O}_S$ is the system coupling operator, $g_k$ are the coupling constants, $\omega_k$ are the environment mode frequencies, and $\op{b}^\dagger_k$ and $\op{b}_k$ are the bosonic environment raising and lowering operators.
-The coupling constants and environment mode frequencies are encoded in the spectral density \mbox{$J(\omega) = \sum_{k=0}^{\infty} \abs{g_k}^2 \delta(\omega - \omega_k)$}.
-The system Hamiltonian $\op{H}_S$ can be a function of time and of a set of control parameters $\{p_n\}$ which parametrise the set of experimentally accessible system Hamiltonians.
-We assume that at some initial time $t_0$ the total state can be written in a product state $\rho(t_0)=\rho_S(t_0)\otimes\rho_E(t_0)$, where $\rho_E(t_0)$ is a Gaussian state of the bosonic environment (for example a thermal state).
+\review{where the system Hamiltonian $\op{H}_S$ depends on the classical control sequence---which is parametrized by a set of real variables $\{c_n\}$---and is therefore time dependent.
+The operator $\op{O}_S$ is the system coupling operator, $g_k$ are the coupling constants, $\omega_k$ are the environment mode frequencies, and $\op{b}^{(\dagger)}_k$ are the bosonic environment lowering (raising) operators.
+The coupling constants and environment mode frequencies are encoded in the spectral density \mbox{$J(\omega) = \sum_{k=0}^{\infty} \abs{g_k}^2 \delta(\omega - \omega_k)$}.} We assume that at some initial time $t_0$ the total state can be written in a product state $\rho(t_0)=\rho_S(t_0)\otimes\rho_E(t_0)$, where $\rho_E(t_0)$ is a Gaussian state of the bosonic environment (for example a thermal state).
 We make no assumption on the coupling strength or the total state at any later time.

-\structure{TEMPO} The TEMPO method is numerically exact and based on Feynman-Vernon influence functionals~\cite{Feynman1963}.
+The TEMPO method is numerically exact and based on Feynman-Vernon influence functionals~\cite{Feynman1963}.
 Like QUAPI, the TEMPO method utilizes an augmented density tensor (ADT) to encode the system's history and its auto-correlations over time.
 It employs tensor network methods to compress this ADT in the form of a matrix product state (MPS)~\cite{Orus2014,Cirac2020}, which allows it to include the history over hundreds of time steps.
 Figure~\ref{fig:pulse-shaper-process-tensor}b exemplifies the TEMPO tensor network for four time steps.
 Each node of this network represents a tensor and each edge (called \emph{leg}) corresponds to an index.
 When a leg connects two tensors it signals a summation between them.